andywhitaker/ianug-wsl-labs/README.md

 # (IA)NUG Summer 2025 Containerlab Demos
 This repository contains the demos used for the (IA)NUG Summer 2025 event.
-The repository contains five labs:
+The repository contains four labs:

 1. [srl_lab](#srl-lab)
 2. [multivendor_lab](#multivendor-lab)